itabr/CreditCard/README.md

 ## Tests
 Unit Tests are impelemented for each method of structs located in the same package as the struct. use go tests to run them.

-test scripts for Test Scenario 1 and Test Scenario 2 are imelemeneted with same name. use go run [script name] to run them.
+Test scripts for Test Scenario 1 and Test Scenario 2 are imelemeneted with same name. use go run [script name] to run them.

 ###Notes and Assumptions
 * I assumed that interest is calcualted every day and keep increasing until the end of the month and after applying the interest to the outstanding balance it gets reset.